-Renovated in 1939, the Monumental Cemetery is also worth a visit: designed by Architect Di Fausto in Romanesque style, it is home to the 11th-century Chiesa di S. Cassiano in Pennino, located in one corner, and in the corners opposite the portico, there are theentrance and the chapel where the Mussolini family is buried.
+Renovated in 1939, the Monumental Cemetery is also worth a visit: designed by Architect Di Fausto in Romanesque style, it is home to the 11th-century Chiesa di S. Cassiano in Pennino, located on one corner, and on the corners opposite to the portico, there are the entrance and the chapel where the Mussolini family is buried.

-Predappio culinary tradition is dominated by typical Romagna food: handmade pasta, both plain and stuffed, passatelli and meat-based courses.
-Well-known are also the charcuterie products and cheeses, among which the famous raviggiolo and the pecorino cheese matured in the former sulphur mines of Predappio Alta.
+Predappio's culinary tradition is dominated by typical Romagna food: handmade pasta, both plain and stuffed, passatelli and meat-based courses.
+Well-known are also the charcuterie products and cheeses, among which there are the famous raviggiolo and the pecorino cheese matured in the former sulphur mines of Predappio Alta.
 Not to mention the traditional “piadina” and “crescione” stuffed with pumpkin, potatoes, spinach or cabbage.

-To get to know the products and the artistic and natural beauties of this land, we recommend visitors follow the Route of Wines and Flavours.
+To get to know the products and the artistic and natural beauties of this land, we recommend following the Route of Wines and Flavours.

 In summer time, enjoy a beautiful day at Tontola Beach, just a few kilometres from Predappio towards Premilcuore, with its swimming pools, equipped beach, chaise lounges and parasols, beach tennis and beach volley courts, bar and restaurant.

 Every year, at the beginning of September, Predappio becomes very lively during the “Three days of Sangiovese wine”, a traditional event dedicated to good wine, tastings, food and music.